RetroReversing/retroReversing/pages/ps1/PS1Symbols.md

 --- | ---
 Colin McCrae Rally 2 | Euro Demo 08-00 (Germany) | /CMR2/GAMEFLOW.MAP
 Soul reaver | SLES-02024 | /DEBUG/NTSC/KAIN2.MAP
+Syphon Filter (USA) (Demo) | SCUS-94362 | /SIPHON.MAP

+### Syphon Filter (USA) (Demo)
+The Github user `Wuteva` has been investigating the Linker Map file contained in the USA version of the Syphon Filter Demo and has found some very interesting information [^2].

+They have found that the MAP file doesn't quite match the binary executable contained on the disc (the MainLoop function is at `0x800144a4` in Ghdira but is at `0x800144C0` in the map file).
+This is likely due to the version of the binary having an earlier date compared to the Linker Map file [^2].

 ---